Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Notations and Concepts

+In the equation above, we use $f \circ g$ to denote the composition of functions $f$ and $g$, such that $f \circ g(d) = f[g(d)]$.
 This decomposition reflects the fact that a producer item's metric can be viewed as the product of its inherent quality (captured by $\pureutil$) and the attention it receives based on its position (captured by $\attention$).

-The attention function $\attention$ was introduced in Section \ref{sec:intuition_mono} and here Assumption~\ref{assmp:utility_function_decompose_utility_and_attention} formally establishes its relationship to the observed metrics of producer items.
-As described in Section \ref{sec:intuition_mono}, the positions in the recommender system are indexed in such a way that $\attention$ must be monotonically decreasing.
-The following lemma emerges as a natural consequence.
+Let us consider for a given position $j$ and item $x$ such that $\ranker_0(x) = j$.
+When $x$ is in the control group $\prodset_0$, the merged ranker $\ranker$ may not always place $x$ at position $j$ due to merging conflicts.
+Instead, the final position of $x$ under $\ranker$ can vary, and follows a certain distribution.
+Let us denote this distribution by $\convcore{0}{j}$, such that for any position $j'$,